mbogden/galaxyJSPAM/notes.md

 # Notes for galaxyJSPAM

-These are notes meant for myself, Matthew Ogden, to keep and maintain but may be good for others to view. test.
+These are notes meant for my own (Matthew Ogden) purposes during creation and organizing code.
+May be good for others to view.

 ## Matt's Immediate To-Do
 Summer